Sam Levene as Nathan Detroit in original 1950 Broadway production of Guys and Dolls

 Produced by Sid Kuller and Manny Frank, Ms. Blaine's then husband, the 90 minute show was a smash hit attracting numerous celebrities including Marilyn Monroe.
 The Las Vegas 90 minute trimmed production opened shortly before the movie version debuted.

-Sam Levene, Robert Alda and Vivian Blaine re-created their original Broadway performances in 90 minute version of Guys and Dolls twice nightly, seven days a week at The Royal Nevada Theatre-in-the Desert
+Sam Levene, Robert Alda, Vivian Blaine re-created their original Broadway performances in 90 minute trimmed version of Guys and Dolls twice nightly, seven days a week at The Royal Nevada Theatre-in-the Desert

 In 1965 Sam Levene and Vivian Blaine also co-starred in well received 15th anniversary seven week production of Guys and Dolls, three weeks in Minneola, New York and four weeks in Paramus, New Jersey.
 In 1974 interview with The New York Times, Sam Levene "said he played the part of Nathan Detroit so long that some Broadway wag once suggested he was born born playing the Damon Runyon character".